 Second, every theorist in the Strategy and Policy Course contends that war must serve a rational political purpose.
 This commonality does not occur by happenstance; rather, it is a conscious decision implicit in the course design and explicit in the course title.
 Strategy involves linking the ways to attain an end with the available means.
 One cannot understand strategy without an appreciation of all three factors.
-The goal is a political result that in the best of all possible circumstances nests within longer-term considerations of grand strategy.
+The goal is a political result that seeks to nest within longer-term considerations of grand strategy.